aanyaa22/aaanya22/_posts/2023-09-09-reviewtickettt.md

 title: reviewetcket
 description: ETHIS IS PMY PLAN
 type: tangibles
-courses: { compsci: {week: 1} }
+courses: { compsci: {week: 2} }
 ---

 ## summaruy
-we further updated or upgraded our github page
+made a snake gamee
+and got it to work!!